-The candidate shall have a professional medical degree (MB,ChB or equivalent) and be registered as a medical practitioner with the Health Professions Council of South Africa.
+The candidate shall have a professional medical degree (MB,ChB or equivalent) and be registered as medical practitioner in the category independent practice with the Health Professions Council of South Africa.
 The candidate shall also have at least two years' medical experience.